 Ramp up your running with these tips for hill workouts!
 Get stronger and faster with a little extra effort each week.

-Once again, I am excited to welcome back Cindy BeMent of Kicking It In (running coach extraordinaire).
+Once again, I am excited to welcome back Cindy BeMent, running coach extraordinaire.
 And she’s ready to kick our booties!
 In my last Run Like a Girl post, I talked about How to Run Uphill.
 Now Cindy is taking things one step further and teaching us how to add hill workouts to our running routines, which will not only help us tackle the hills, but will make us faster, too.

 I’m all for that!

 Ah, hills.
 Every runner at every level likes to whine about them, fear them or avoid them at some time in his/her career.
 Every runner also eventually learns that hills are just plain good for the soul – and as a sole specialty workout, great for making one a better runner.

 Running hills doesn’t just make you better at running hills.
 Hill work can improve stride power, efficiency and speed – all without the increased risk for injury that speed work can introduce.
 In fact, a study done by New Zealand researchers at the Sports Performance Research Institute of New Zealand at the Auckland University of Technology found that hill workouts – no matter what kind – improved runners 5K race times by 2% over a six-week time period.
 (If you run a 5K in 25:00, that’s 30 seconds off your time in six weeks.)
 The clincher, however, was that the highest intensity workouts yielded the most improvement (specifically in running economy).
 Read: hill sprints, aka one of my favorite workouts for runners of all levels but especially for beginners.

 Hill sprints are just what they sound like: short bursts of near-maximal running intensity performed on a short, steep hill.
 Gulp.